nimdaghlian/memex/_notes/Patterns of Intention.md

   - books
 ---

-Walking up to [[Martha]]'s recent [[art show]] at Mother Foucault's, I saw [*Patterns of Intention*](https://yalebooks.yale.edu/book/9780300037630/patterns-of-intention/) in the window.
+Walking up to [[Martha]]'s recent art show at [[Mother Foucault's]], I saw [*Patterns of Intention*](https://yalebooks.yale.edu/book/9780300037630/patterns-of-intention/) in the window.
 They're distressingly good at putting books I want in the window -- I think 90% of the books I've bought there have come from the window.
 Or maybe I'm just a lazy browser and need to literally see it from the street to pay attention.

 At the moment, I'm still trying to figure out why and where from I know this book.
 I might have cited it before, or seen it cited, or something.
 Baxandall has certainly come up before.
 TBH I'm kind of hoping that I actually don't have a good reason and it was just one of those [[Slow Motion Bullseyes]]